michaeluno/amazon-auto-links/readme.txt

 Visitors more likely click buttons than regular text hyper links.
 Define your custom buttons and insert it to the unit output.

 = Export Ads into External Sites with Feed =
-By subscribing to the product feed produced with the units you create as RSS or JSON, you can import them in other sites.
+By subscribing to the product feed produced with the units you create as RSS or JSON, you can import them from other sites.

+If you have a web site that can display RSS feed contents, just create a WordPress site somewhere with this plugin and fetch the feed from the site.
+If you are an App developer, you can just display the items from the feed without programming an API client.

 = Various Unit Options =
 - **Image Size** - The size of thumbnails can be specified.
 It supports up to 500 pixel large with a clean resolution.
 - **Sort Order** - Shuffle the product links so that the visitor won't get bored as it gives refreshed impression.
-- **URL cloaking** - You can obfuscate the link urls so it helps to prevent being blocked by browser Ad-blocking add-ons.
+- **URL cloaking** - You can obfuscate the link urls so it helps to prevent being blocked by browser Ad-blocking add-ons. and more.

 = Customize Outputs =
-In addition to the **Item Format** unit option which lets you design the output of a unit, you can create a custom template.
+Besides the **Item Format** unit option which lets you design the output of a unit, you can create a custom template.
 This gives you freedom of customization and lets you achieve more advanced and detailed design.

 = Unit Types =
 - **Category** - pick your category that matches your site topic.